LLNL/CREPE/index.md

 # Quantitative Results

+Predicate Estimation Performance: This chart compares the performance of our proposed CREPE method with other state-of-the-art methods on the Visual Genome (VG) dataset, using mean Recall@K (mR@K).
+The best performing method is highlighted in red, while the second best is in blue.
+It's worth noting that we are, to our knowledge, the first to report mR@ {5,10,15}, and hence those scores for other methods are not presented.

 {% include add_image.html
     image="assets/img/table.png"
-    caption="Predicate Estimation Performance: This chart compares the performance of our proposed CREPE method with other state-of-the-art methods on the Visual Genome (VG) dataset, using mean Recall@K (mR@K).
-The best performing method is highlighted in red, while the second best is in blue.
-It's worth noting that we are, to our knowledge, the first to report mR@ {5,10,15}, and hence those scores for other methods are not presented."
+    caption=""

     alt_text="Alt text"
 %}
+The R@50 performance of two models CREPE, UVTransE (vision only), while also showing the frequency of each predicate.
+Predicates are color-coded based on their categories: `Head' (purple), `Mid' (olive), and `Tail' (orange).
+The recall values are shown as dotted lines, while the predicate frequencies are displayed as blue bars.
 {% include add_image.html
     image="assets/img/long_tail.png"
-    caption="The R@50 performance of two models CREPE, UVTransE (vision only), while also showing the frequency of each predicate.
-Predicates are color-coded based on their categories: `Head' (purple), `Mid' (olive), and `Tail' (orange).
-The recall values are shown as dotted lines, while the predicate frequencies are displayed as blue bars." alt_text="Alt text"
+    caption=""
+    alt_text="Alt text"
 %}